Phillipp Schofield: Career

 Schofield graduated from University College London in 1986, with a BA in ancient and medieval history.
 He then undertook a doctorate at Wadham College, Oxford, under the supervision of Barbara Harvey: his DPhil was awarded in 1992 for his thesis "Land, family and inheritance in a later medieval community: Birdbrook, 1292–1412".
 After spending a year working for a commercial law firm, Schofield returned to the University of Oxford to take up a research position at the Wellcome Unit for the History of Medicine in 1993.
 Three years later, he took up a post in the Cambridge Group for the History of Population and Social Structure at the University of Cambridge, before joining Aberystwyth University in 1998.
-As of 2018, he is a Professor in the Department of History and Welsh History; he is currently Head of that Department.
+As of 2018, he is a Professor in the Department of History and Welsh History; he is currently head of that department.
 He understands and speaks Welsh.
 Since 2011, he has been co-editor of the Economic History Review, a scholarly journal.
 Schofield's research focuses on the English medieval rural economy and society.

 Honours

 In 2016, Schofield was elected a Fellow of the Academy of Social Sciences.
 He is also a Fellow of the Royal Historical Society as of 2018.
+In 2019, Schofield was elected a Fellow of the Learned Society of Wales.